Hilbert FTSE 100 EW45 Conditional Memory Autocall Plan Issue 26 - November 2024

 Further Information

-Repayment of your investment if no Early Maturity: If the Final Level of the Underlying Asset is more than 50% below its Opening Level, you will receive back significantly less than your original investment.
-The amount of your investment you receive back will be reduced by the same percentage amount that the Underlying Asset has fallen in value from the Start Date.
+However, if the Final Level of the Underlying Asset is more than 50% below the Opening Level, the amount of money repaid will be reduced by the amount that the Underlying Asset has fallen since the Start Date.

 Investment Deadlines:

-If you are transferring an existing ISA: 2nd April 2024
+If you are transferring an existing ISA: 22 November 2024

-If you are paying by cheque: 4th April 2024
+If you are paying by cheque: 26 November 2024

-If you are paying by bank transfer: 8th April 2024
+If you are paying by bank transfer: 28 November 2024

 As with all forms of investment there are risks involved.
 These plans do not guarantee to repay the money invested.
 The potential returns of the plans and repaying the money invested are linked to the level of the stock market and also depend on the financial stability of the Issuer and Counterparty.